Medically reviewed by Drugs.com. Last updated on Dec 13, 2023.

-Food allergy is an immune system reaction that occurs soon after eating a certain food.
-Even a tiny amount of the allergy-causing food can trigger signs and symptoms such as digestive problems, hives or swollen airways.
+Food allergy is an immune system reaction that happens soon after eating a certain food.
+Even a tiny amount of the allergy-causing food can trigger symptoms such as digestive problems, hives or swollen airways.
 In some people, a food allergy can cause severe symptoms or even a life-threatening reaction known as anaphylaxis.

 It's easy to confuse a food allergy with a much more common reaction known as food intolerance.
 While bothersome, food intolerance is a less serious condition that does not involve the immune system.

-- A swollen throat or the sensation of a lump in your throat that makes it difficult to breathe
+- A swollen throat or the sensation of a lump in your throat that makes it hard to breathe.

 Emergency treatment is critical for anaphylaxis.
 Untreated, anaphylaxis can cause a coma or even death.